 C-1303-1: Required for Planning and IPE Development

-WIOA requires TVRCs to attend ARD meetings when invited.
+WIOA requires VR staff to attend ARD meetings when invited.
 Attendance may be virtual; that is, through conference calling, video meeting, and so on.
 Communication with school partners is vital to facilitate appropriate and timely invitations to ARD meetings.

-The TVRC works with the school, parents, community partners, and students to ensure that the student and parents or guardians are informed about available services and any associated program requirements, as a part of a set of coordinated transition services.
+The VR counselor works with the school, parents, community partners, and students to ensure that the student and parents or guardians are informed about available services and any associated program requirements, as a part of a set of coordinated transition services.

-The TVRC must do as follows:
+The VR counselor must do as follows:

 Explain the services provided by: